 Giving God Your Marriage

 – Praying for your spouse DAILY and praying WITH your spouse (if they are a believer) can strengthen your relationship and keep the enemy at bay!
 There are some great books out there that teach you how to pray for your husband.
+If your marriage is facing difficulties, turn it over to God!
+Trust Him to give you wisdom about the best way to deal with issues as they arise.
+When you are tempted to argue, go to Him in prayer and ask Him to put a guard over your tongue so your speech is tempered with love.

 Giving God Your Day

-– Devote the first part of your day, set it aside and give it to God.
+– Devote the first part of your day, set it aside and devote it to God.
 By giving your day, you not only set the tone but you can bring potential issues before the throne before they become problems!

 Giving God Your Children

-Giving God Your Home
+Giving Him Your Home

 – Walk through your home and pray over every room!
-If there is a particular room where there always seems to be arguments or disputes arising, pray a special prayer of protection over that room and give it to God.
+If there is a particular room where there always seems to be arguments or disputes arising, pray a special prayer of protection over that room and dedicate it to God.
 Reclaim it for Him.
 Dedicate each room of your house to the Lord so nothing but love and peace and joy dwells there.

 Giving God Your Mind